kcsheng/lumiere/README.md

 ### Notes

-In the inital section of resume in the wireframe, there are two columns describing work experience and education.
-These columns are too narrow to present the description asthetically.
+In the inital section of resume in the wireframe, there are two columns that describes work experience and education.
+These columns are too narrow to present the description aesthetically.
 As a result, this section has been changed to the normal stack flow appearance.